Avril-Cui/61040-ai-concept/README.md

 ![error](assets/error.png)

 # Part three: Implement the concept
+Run `npm install`, then `npm start` to run my code and see some example cases!
+You can find my augmented concept in `adaptiveschedule.spec` (which contains the same version as the concept in this README), the main backend code in `adaptiveschedule.ts`, the test cases in `adaptiveschedule-tests.ts`, and the LLM wrapper in `gemini-llm.ts`.

 ## Prompt-v1

-When first implementing the concept, I used a basic prompt (prompt-v1).
-I further refined this prompt based on edge test cases I experimented with later.
+When first implementing the concept, I used a basic prompt (`Prompt-v1`).
+I further refined this prompt based on edge test cases I experimented with, which will be covered in later sections.
+Here is my initial version:

 ```
 You are a helpful AI assistant that creates optimal adaptive schedules for users based on task analysis, planned schedules, actual routines, and user preferences.